-Mulch does three important things: reduces weeds from growing; provides an easy organic material for making compost; protects against water loss due to evaporation by keeping the surface of the ground cool.
+Mulch does three important things: It reduces weeds from growing; provides an easy organic material for making compost; and protects against water loss due to evaporation by keeping the surface of the ground cool.

-- Bury any turves removed in making your beds.
-This will enrich the soil as they decompose over time.
+Bury any turves removed in making your beds.
+This will enrich the soil as it decomposes over time.

 If the bed is not at least 18 in (45cm) deep then you will have a hard time keeping your plants watered and healthy.
 For best results, try making them 2 ft (60cm) deep so that roots can go down as far as possible before reaching the concrete or something even more solid than soil!

 Raised bed gardening is great because it’s so easy to maintain and the garden soil results from it can be absolutely perfect.
 All you have to do is fill the raised beds with topsoil and add some compost for that perfect soil mixture.

 However, it also helps if you build your beds in a way that allows you to access all areas of the garden without having to stand on them or walk around them like obstacles course!